 There appears to be a real differences of opinion in the Dutch coalition government about the anticipated withdrawal of their troops later this year.
 They are trying to square the move with the reality that development still requires security and trying to determine how they will reconfigure their continuing engagement in Afghanistan (and significant support) when they withdraw their troops from Uruzgan province -- as seems likely given the vote in Parliament.

-UNCLASSIFIED U.S. Department of State Case No. F-2014-20439 Doc No. C05773639 Date: 09/30/2015 our public support in the US and Europe for continuing engagement remains in some measure because people remember what the Taliban inflicted on the women there for so long.
+It seems to me that a good deal of our public support in the US and Europe for continuing engagement remains in some measure because people remember what the Taliban inflicted on the women there for so long.